-Shadowing is also an essential part of your This is another valuable experience to have. application.
-How do you know you want to be When dental schools see that you maintained a dentist if you haven't observed their work? a strong GPA, volunteered, shadowed, and Shadowing will allow you to get a first person participated in school clubs, having work view of a dentist's role and work environment. experience will show responsibility and let the Each school has their own minimum admissions committee know that you are a requirement of shadowing hours.
-However, I mature applicant with real-world experience. recommend that you have at least 120 hours to cover almost every school's requirement.
+Shadowing is also an essential part of your application.
+How do you know you want to be a dentist if you haven't observed their work?
+Shadowing will allow you to get a first person view of a dentist's role and work environment.
+Each school has their own minimum requirement of shadowing hours.
+However, I recommend that you have at least 120 hours to cover almost every school's requirement.
 There are a couple of schools who have larger requirements such as Augusta which requires 200 hours of dental shadowing-keep that in mind.
 Also, try to shadow at a few different dental clinics to gain a better understanding of how different offices operate and the different specialities within dentistry.
 Most people shadow a general dentist and 1-2 specialists.

-to strengthen your application.
-For example, However, shadowing for a long period of time if you have a sub-par GPA, but stellar ECs, at a single office is not a deal breaker-just be this will work in your favor.
-I have seen many ready to explain your reasoning if asked during students who had average or below average an interview.
-As a side note, the majority of stats get into some top schools because they your shadowing should be done with a general dentist.
+However, shadowing for a long period of time at a single office is not a deal breaker-just be ready to explain your reasoning if asked during an interview.
+As a side note, the majority of your shadowing should be done with a general dentist.